 Anytime you use the word “exposes,” it immediately gets attention because people assume you are exposing something no one else knows.
 People want the inside track and have an edge on other people.

-Again this title is specific by the use of ONE as in “one of the most profitable…”
+Again, this title is specific by the use of ONE as in “one of the most profitable…”

 BTW, this book has 559 customer reviews with a 99.6% five-star rating.

 This headline clearly gets you to challenge your thinking.
-Because we all assume that to have a big real estate building with apartments, you need to be Donald Trump or somebody.
+Because we all assume that to own a big real estate building with apartments, you need to be Donald Trump or somebody.
 But this headline forces us to read more to see exactly what the headline is talking about.

-Anytime, you can challenge someone’s thinking, you’ve got a winner.
+Anytime you can challenge someone’s thinking, you’ve got a winner.